A Detailed Guide to Influencer Marketing

 Influencer marketing is one of the most accessible forms of marketing, but finding good influencers is the hardest part of it.
 With the rise in social media, every fifth Instagram account has more than 10k followers.
 With so many influencers in the industry, choosing the right influencer for your brand can be a burdensome task.
 Here are a few factors to consider while selecting the ideal influencer for your product or brand.

-- Reach: One of the first things you should check is the number of followers or audience the influencer has.
+One of the first things you should check is the number of followers or audience the influencer has.
 However, bot following is common nowadays.
-Therefore, it’s crucial to make sure that your influencer’s audience are real people.
+Therefore, it’s crucial to make sure that your influencer’s audience is the real people.

-- Reputation: The reputation of influencer plays a vital role in effective influencer marketing.
+The reputation of influencer plays a vital role in effective influencer marketing.
 If influencers are considered as experts by their audience, it can help brands position themselves as trustworthy entities.
-Whereas, if influencers are viewed as tastemakers or creative wunderkinders, brands can use them to please their audience with the coolness or approachability of the brand.
+Whereas, if influencers are viewed as tastemakers or creative wunderkinder, brands can use them to please their audience with the coolness or approachability of the brand.

 Does Influencer Marketing Really Work?